 Businesses can now communicate and collaborate in ways not possible before, due to the increase in the amount of information that can be transferred at faster speeds and with new software technology, made possible by greater bandwidth.

-For more information, contact Kingston Council's Economic Development Department on 9581 4712.
+For more information, contact Kingston Council's Economic Growth & Innovation Department on 9581 4712.

 Helpful tools for businesses

 These Planning Templates are available from the Australian Government's website